 Private Voice 5 marks the beginning of the final year at Studio School as well as the process of preparing for and transitioning into a career in the arts.
-Due to the nature of singing and performing, this particular form of art is always intrinsically linked to the artist creating it.
-In this semester, you begin taking a more holistic approach to your craft.
-You will examine the various ways a singer's individual artistic expression is symbiotically linked to the individual themselves.
+In this semester, students begin taking a more holistic approach to their craft, examining the various ways a singer's individual artistic expression is symbiotically linked to the individual themselves.
 Prerequisites: MTH 354